zach6585/scripts_front_temp/README.md

 1) Finish script 12

-2) Deploy

-3) Make changes as needed
+2) Make changes as needed
     - buttonDiv as an id in component lists can just be removed to be a plain div
     - Make sure everything that should be a textbox is one (Links, thing you wrote last week, etc.)
     - There are parts where she wants links to other pages (using redux)